-Principal activities and results in 2020
+Principal activities and results in 2021

-In 2020, with the generous support of our donors and supporters, UNICEF Australia's Contribution to Children grew to \$21.9m (2019: \$19.2m).
-In a year dominated by numerous crises, UNICEF Australia urgently raised funds and supported children affected by the Australian bushfires and the COVID-19 pandemic, whilst continuing our commitment to long-term development programs across our region and around the world.
+In 2021, with the generous support of our donors and supporters, UNICEF Australia's Contribution to Children grew to \$36.5m (2020: \$21.9m).
+In the second year of the pandemic, the Australian community helped UNICEF to slow the spread of COVID-19 and minimise its impact on children and families around the world through provision of life-saving health supplies, delivery of water and hygiene facilitates and by keeping girls and boys connected to education all whilst continuing our commitment to long-term development programs.